 This graph shows the apartment vacancy rate starting in 1980.
 (Annual rate before 1999, quarterly starting in 1999).
 Note: Reis is just for large cities.

-The vacancy rate has been mostly moving sideways for the last few years.
-As completions catch-up with starts, the vacancy rate will probably start increasing.
+The vacancy rate had been mostly moving sideways for the last few years.
+Now that completions are catching up with starts, the vacancy rate has started to increase.

 Apartment vacancy data courtesy of Reis.